 - Harassment – when someone is always making you feel unsafe by what they do, such as yelling at you, calling you names or threatening you.

 You can tell the police that a crime has happened to you.
-Any person who has been hurt by a crime and tells the police has these rights.
+Any person who has been hurt by a crime has these rights.

 The Constitution of Ohio states that you must be treated fairly, with dignity and respect.
-You have the right to be told what is going on with you.
-You have the right to be safe.
+You have the right to be told what is going on with the criminal case.
+You have the right to be safe and to have privacy.
 You have these rights so you can participate in the criminal justice process.

 4. You have the right to not be given a polygraph, voice stress analyzer, or other truth-telling tests.